Tristan Thompson Booed & Slammed During B-Ball Game After Allegedly Cheating On Khloe K

 “

 #Cavs fans booed Tristan Thompson when he was shown on screen.
 He wasn’t announced coming off the bench by the PA announcer, either,” sports writer Spencer Davies wrote on Twitter.
 “Tristan Thompson playing garbage time for the Cavs AND getting booed???
 LMFAO,” a fan wrote.
 “Cavs are losing by 20 right now bc Tristan Thompson is a lying, cheating, trash-ass b*tch,” another viewer chimed in.
 One fan in the audience simply held up a “We love Khloe” sign.
 Super ugly.
+Ultimately, Cleveland lost 98 to 110.

 The Cavs/Knicks game in Cleveland was the first time Thompson has been seen since the cheating allegations rocked his world on April 10.
-First, photos and video footage emerged of Thompson getting cozy with a brunette, now identified as Lani Blair, inside PHD nightclub in New York City on Saturday, April 7.
+First, photos and video footage emerged of Thompson allegedly getting cozy with a brunette, now identified as Lani Blair, inside PHD nightclub in New York City on Saturday, April 7.
 Thompson was in town because the Cavs had a game against the Knicks.
-Then, Thompson was later photographed entering his NYC hotel, The Four Seasons, with Blair, and exiting that same hotel.
-The two were then spotted returning to the hotel around 5 a.m. the next morning.
+Then, Thompson was later allegedly photographed entering his NYC hotel, The Four Seasons, with Blair, and exiting that same hotel.
+The two were then supposedly spotted returning to the hotel around 5 a.m. the next morning.

-Thompson came under fire once more when a separate video surfaced in which Thompson can be seen kissing one woman and motor-boating the breasts of another women inside a lounge in Washington D.C. back in October 2017.
+Thompson came under fire once more when a separate video surfaced in which Thompson can be seen allegedly kissing one woman and motor-boating the breasts of another women inside a lounge in Washington D.C. back in October 2017.

-#Cavs fans booed Tristan Thompson when he was shown on screen.
-He wasn't announced coming off the bench by the PA announcer, either.
+@World_Wide_Wob Tristan section at the cavs game taking a beating tonight at fan appreciation night pic.twitter.com/xbzwJQJZNy

 @RealTristan13 in case you didn’t see this during the game!! pic.twitter.com/I2GDLM9XMo